 - Avoid smoky rooms, air-conditioning systems and draughts.
 Never point the ventilation in the car at your face.

 - With air-humidity at 60 per cent, your eyes dry out less quickly.
 You can place containers of water in the room and lay damp cloths on the radiators in order to increase the humidity in dry rooms.

 - If you work a lot in front of a monitor, you should take regular breaks during which your eyes can rest.
 For example, you can blink quickly for one minute or look out of the window.

 - Protect your eyes from direct sunlight or wind with (sun)glasses.

 - Drink lots – if possible, two litres per day (water or tea).

 Lubricating eye drops can also help to reduce the symptoms of dry eyes during the menopause.
-Only use high quality eye lubricants without preservatives and phosphates, for example from the HYLO®-range.
-The unique COMOD®-System prevents germs from getting into the eye drops and contaminating them.
-Thus, harmful preservatives can be completely avoided and the eye drops can be used over a long period of time.
+Only use high quality eye lubricants without preservatives and phosphates, for example from the HYLO EYE CARE® range.
+The unique COMOD® System prevents germs from getting into the eye drops and contaminating them.
+Thus, potentially harmful preservatives can be completely avoided and the eye drops can be used over a long period of time.

-HYLO-COMOD®, rated as “very good” by the Öko-Test consumer magazine, contains high-grade water-binding hyaluronan and is ideal for mild to moderate symptoms as well as for post-operative use.
-If you suffer from severely chronic dry eyes, HYLO®-Gel is recommended, which remains for longer on the surface of the eye due to its high viscosity.
-At night time, the tear film can be improved with VitA-POS® eye ointment and the additional moisture supports the regeneration of irritated eyes.
+HYLO COMOD® contains high-grade water-binding hyaluronan and is ideal for mild to moderate symptoms as well as for post-operative use.
+If you suffer from severely chronic dry eyes, HYLO Gel® is recommended, which remains for longer on the surface of the eye due to its high viscosity.

 You should visit an eye doctor if you have severe symptoms or if they get worse as there could be something like a bacterial infection behind the symptoms.